epi2me-labs/wf-artic/README.md

 To run the workflow using Docker containers supply the `-profile standard` argument to `nextflow run`:

+> The command below uses test data available from the [github repository](https://github.com/epi2me-labs/wf-artic/tree/master/test_data)
+> It can be obtained with `git clone https://github.com/epi2me-labs/wf-artic`.

 ```
 # run the pipeline with the test data
 OUTPUT=my_artic_output